zlogic/mendix-docs/content/en/docs/control-center/security/software-composition.md

 The list shows the following information about the component:

-* **Component**: This is the name of the component.
+* **Component** – This is the name of the component.

-* **Type**: This shows the type of the component.
+* **Type** – This shows the type of the component.
 The type could be modules, widgets, framework, Java libraries (JAR), etc. The descriptions of each type are as follows:

     * **Modules** – Standard marketplace modules imported from the Marketplace, for example [Community Commons](https://marketplace.mendix.com/link/component/170)
     * **Widgets** – User interface elements downloaded from the Marketplace, for example [Charts](https://marketplace.mendix.com/link/component/105695)